TristanJLegg/MinecraftDiffusion/README.md

 # Minecraft Style Stable Diffusion

-This repository contains a complete implementation of a LoRA (Low-Rank Adaptation) fine-tuning system for Stable Diffusion 1.5, trained to generate images in a Minecraft visual style.
+This repository contains a complete implementation of a LoRA fine-tuning system for Stable Diffusion 1.5, trained to generate images in a Minecraft visual style.
 The project includes tools for both training custom LoRA weights and inferring images using pre-trained weights.

 ## Examples